Spokane to Glacier Road Trip: 5-Day Adventure

 Is Spokane a Reasonable Start of the 5-Day Road Trip to Glacier National Park?

 Set some 275 miles away from cascading waterfalls and epic hikes of Glacier, Spokane is an ideal and not so ideal destination to start the road trip.
-Agree, nearly 5-hour drive seems long.
-Furthermore, it can take up to a day to get to the park, the time you’d rather use to explore the Montana’s sought-after wilderness.
+A nearly 5-hour drive is long.
+And with all the scenic views along the way, it can take up to a day to get to the park.

-With that said, Kalispell situated about 40 minutes from the national park is a far better alternative for the 5-day Glacier road adventure.
+With that said, Kalispell located about 40 minutes from the national park is a far better alternative to start this road-trip adventure.
 The city literally sits on the outskirts of Glacier National Park.
-If it’s not enough, it has its own airport, which gets especially busy during popular summer season.
+If it’s not enough, it has its own airport, which gets especially busy during the popular summer season.

-Truth be told, Kalispell, not Spokane, was an initial start of our road trip to Glacier National Park.
+Truth be told, Kalispell, not Spokane, was our initial destination.
 We even booked airplane tickets, paying a little bit more for these than the ones to Spokane.
-And then started the fun part of our, as it turned out, Spokane to Glacier road trip.
+And then the fun part of our, as it turned out, Spokane to Glacier road trip started.

 With an ever growing influx of visitors, airport car rental offices couldn’t accommodate all Glacier’s road-trippers.
-Company’s websites instructed the renters to call the offices to get assistance in this rather interesting situation.
-And so we called just to find out that the cars were still available.
+Company’s websites instructed the renters to call the offices to get assistance.
+We did that just to find out that the cars were still available.
 The prices, however, were astronomical.

 Solution